jnghlim/precipitation-project/README.md

-#### More details about the graphs, data, and the process of data preprocessing are in JupyterNotebook file in the repository!
+#### :notebook_with_decorative_cover: More details about the graphs, data, and the process of data preprocessing are in JupyterNotebook file in the repository!